isomerpages/imda-tradetrust/_about/Legality Guide.md

 </blockquote>
 <p>Using an example of a shipment from a non MLETR-compliant jurisdiction
-like China to Singapore, as long as the TradeTrust-enabled electronic Bill of Lading (eBL) by carrier is governed by a MLETR-compliant jurisdiction such as Singapore, the eBL will be legally valid to facilitate the shipment.</p>
+like China to Singapore, as long as the TradeTrust-enabled electronic Bill of Lading (eBL) issued by carrier is governed by a MLETR-compliant jurisdiction such as Singapore, that eBL will most likely be considered in accordance with the MLETR as applied under Singapore law and be treated as equivalent to a paper bill of lading.
+That is the same position with regard to express choice of law and jurisdiction as under current law.</p>
 <p>Some other jurisdictions including<strong> </strong>the<strong> </strong>Kingdom
 of Great Britain and Northern Ireland, New York, Delaware and the Abu Dhabi Global Markets in the United Arab Emirates are MLETR- compliant.</p>